harishj123/RISC-V_Soc_Tape_out_week_2/Week_2/task_1.md

 VSDBabySoC is more than a simple chip — it’s a **complete learning platform**.
 It connects digital logic, analog interfaces, and real-world system design.
 This task gave me a deeper understanding of SoC architecture, open-source hardware, and the digital-to-analog pipeline driving modern electronics.

 I look forward to further exploring **RISC-V, hardware design, and SoC innovation** in the coming tasks. 💻🔧

 ---

-✅ Thanks for reading!
-Feel free to explore the project files and dive deeper into the fascinating world of SoC design.

----